frankthelen/cloudmonkey/README.md

 monkey.help();
 ```

-Use `help()` to printout some information such as the registered services, their resource types, filter and travel options:
+Use `help()` to printout information such as the registered services, their resource types, filter and travel options:
 ```bash
 CloudMonkey 1.0.0-alpha.0